Methods to deploy Serverless Functions

 The console lets you deploy functions written in a single source file in your browser.

 Deploying larger projects with dependencies and many files requires zipping your code before uploading it.
-This is covered in our tutorial on packaging functions in a zip file.
+Refer to the documentation on packaging functions in a zip file for more information.

 Serverless framework

-Serverless Framework is a tool to dedicated to easing the deployment of serverless applications, including Scaleway Serverless Functions and Containers.
+Serverless Framework is a tool dedicated to making the deployment of serverless applications easier, including Scaleway Serverless Functions and Containers.

-With Serverless Framework, you can deploy your Dockerfile as a Serverless Container via a single command: serverless deploy
+With Serverless Framework, you can deploy your Serverless Functions via a single command: serverless deploy function.

 Your function configuration is done via a single YAML file, which can be checked into your version control system.